 In a regular hearing, you will not be able to exit the courtroom whenever you want to.
 The same goes for virtual hearings.
 When the court hearing has started, you should keep your video on at all times and not move away from the screen.
 The court may not allow you to stand up to retrieve documents relevant to your case.

-This means that you should prepare all of the relevant documents and keep them within arm’s reach.
+This means being a landlord you should prepare all of the essential rental documents and keep them within arm’s reach.
 Consider placing them next to your computer, laptop, etc. so that you can easily refer to them when needed.

 Make Sure Your Connection is Stable